 Highlights

-- Transitioned to academia in 2023 to pursue research in machine learning as a machine learning researcher in Case Western Reserve University’s Biomedical Engineering Department, collaborating with Cleveland Clinic and University Hospitals.
+- Transitioned to academia in 2023 to pursue machine learning research in the Biomedical Engineering Department at Case Western Reserve University, collaborating with Cleveland Clinic and University Hospitals.
 In 2024, started a new position as an AI Scientist in the Computer and Data Sciences Department at CWRU, where I currently work.

 - Completed an M.S. in Computer and Data Sciences at CWRU in 2025, focusing on test-time scaling and efficiency in large language models under the supervision of Prof. Vipin Chaudhary.